coremaze/Plasma-Writeup/README.md

 /LS/Activation/Deactivate/
 ```

-It also seems to be able to contact `/Download/Plasma/release.xml` for updates, but this is not yet valuable to me.
+It also seems to be able to contact `/Download/Plasma/release.xml` for updates, but as of the time of investigation, this was not yet valuable to me.
+I *did* end up using it, supplying an update with the primary purpose of fixing bugs to increase system compatibility so this software can be more effectively preserved.

 I noticed that it was also sending some parameter called `id` like so: